Nez Perce County Deed of Trust Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Nez Perce County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Nez Perce County that you need to transfer you would only need to order our forms once for all of your properties in Nez Perce County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Nez Perce County you only need to order once.

 A Deed of Trust is the most common instrument used to finance real property in Idaho.
 A Deed of Trust with a power of sale allows for a non-judicial foreclosure, saving time and expense for the lender.
 A Deed of Trust/Promissory Note that include stringent default terms can be beneficial to the lender.
 Use these forms for financing real property: vacant land, residential property, rental units, condominiums, small commercial and planned unit developments.